krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - can encrypt/decrypt up to 4KB
 - can be used to encrypt data keys
 - key is assigned to a region
+- __You can share the AWS Key Management Service__ (AWS KMS) key that was used to encrypt the snapshot with any accounts that you want to be able to access the snapshot.
+You can share AWS KMS Key with another AWS account by adding the other account to the AWS KMS key policy.

 KMS keys:
 - contain the key material used to encrypt and decrypt data.